stinkyink/book-publishing-guide/chapter4.markdown

 Once you’ve got a few out there, you’ll find enquiries come in and certain websites actually make requests of you, which can only be good for your book.

-## Book marketing tip 6: Internet advertising
+## Book Marketing Tip 6: Internet Advertising

 Our previously discussed methods of marketing can give you word of mouth and awareness similar to advertising, and is all but free once you allow for the